Hyper-Converged Database (HCD) Frequently Asked Questions (FAQs)

 How is HCD different from DataStax Enterprise (DSE)?

 HCD runs on premises and in the cloud, and uses Mission Control for provisioning and management.
-HCD is intended for companies that must manage their database resources on non-commercial cloud providers, such as AWS, Google Cloud, and Microsoft Azure.
+HCD is intended for companies that must manage their database resources on cloud providers, such as AWS, Google Cloud, and Microsoft Azure.

 While you can run DSE on premises and in the cloud, HCD allows you to manage your database resources with modern architecture and a cloud-native approach.